 - Compression fractures.
 Most commonly caused by osteoporosis in older adults, a vertebral bone can weaken and not be able to fully support the weight upon it.
 Small fractures develop at the front of the vertebra as it becomes compressed.
 If the vertebra loses enough height, it can cause changes in posture resulting in pain.

 - Fibromyalgia.
 A condition causing widespread pain and fatigue throughout the body.
 The upper back is commonly affected.

 - Gallbladder issues.
 Gallstones can cause pain between the shoulder blades or around the right shoulder.

 - Lung cancer.
 In very rare cases, complications can cause the cancer to spread to the bones in about 30 to 40 percent of people with non-small cell lung cancer.

 - Severe spinal deformity.
 If a spinal deformity progresses enough, it can cause painful muscle spasms and even stress discs and joints.
 Some examples include Scheuermann’s kyphosis and scoliosis.

 - Spinal infection.
-Although rare, an infection (spinal epidural abscess) can result in the accumulation of pus in the epidural space that mechanically compress the spinal cord.
+Although rare, an infection (spinal epidural abscess) can result in the accumulation of pus in the epidural space that mechanically compresses the spinal cord.

 What are the Symptoms of Upper Back Pain?